 Sample Variability: Samples could vary, making it difficult to determine precise conclusions.

-The risk of contamination is the possibility of false positives due to contamination in the sample collection process or in the process.
+The risk of contamination is the possibility of false positives due to contamination in the sample collection process or process.

 Complexity: Some microorganisms can be difficult to identify or cultivate with standard techniques.